The 3 Stages of Procurement Maturity

 Challenges

-• Although organizations start to introduce procurement technology, systems are often not integrated, leading to fragmented data and poor process and spend visibility.
+- Although organizations start to adopt procurement systems, they are often not integrated.
+It leads to fragmented data, siloed process, and poor spend visibility.

-• Supplier relationships are often transactional, and there is limited focus on managing supplier risks or performance.
+- Supplier relationships are often transactional.
+There is limited focus on managing supplier relationships, risks, and their performance.

 Moving from tactical to strategic

-• Implement advanced tools such as e-sourcing, spend analytics, and supplier performance management.
-These tools will allow you to track spend data and supplier performance in real-time.
+- Implement advanced tools such as e-sourcing, spend analytics, and supplier performance management.
+These tools will allow you to work with better suppliers, and track spend data and supplier performance in real-time.

-Key Step: Develop strong supplier relationship and leverage data analytics for more strategic decision-making.
+Pro Tip: Build strong supplier relationship and leverage data analytics for more strategic purchasing decisions.

 Strategic